 Some studies have shown that we spend a staggering 90% of our time indoors and that’s without considering the current lockdown!
 Even more worryingly, some surveys have found that three-quarters of UK children spend less time outdoors than prisoners.
 Our bodies are not designed for this so, without a doubt, looking after your fitness should be a priority.

 As well as the obvious physical benefits, exercise can improve your mood – and so can the environment you chose to train in.
-Here are four reasons to try training outdoors.
+Here are four reasons to exercise outdoors.

 1. Mentally Revitalised